EdwinMichaelLab/hills-abm-cpp-simulator-sk/README.md

 # hillsborough_fl_simulator-skim

-# Modified City-Scale epidemic simulator (for Hillsborough County Florida USA)
+This is a Modified City-Scale epidemic simulator (for Hillsborough County Florida USA) We used [CNI-IISC Epidemic Simulator](https://github.com/cni-iisc/epidemic-simulator) as base with modifications
+* Use public land use map data to allocate houses, schools, workplaces and more.
+* Add movements / schedules based on the data we processed
+* And etc.
+* (Please contact us for details.)

 There are three(3) main components:
 * [Synthetic Population Generation](staticInst/)